NYC Ferry: Coney Island Ferry

 Service on this route was scheduled to begin in 2021.
 The construction and placement on the Coney Island dock in Fraser Park was met with opposition due to concerns over environmental impact.
 The landing was completed in December 2022, with testing beginning that same month, but community opposition prompted NYC Ferry to stop test runs and remove the landing later that month.
 After weeks of unsuccessful attempts to find a new location for the landing, the route was postponed indefinitely.

 Rockaway Rocket

 The Rockaway Rocket express service was introduced in 2022 and runs during summer weekends and holidays.
-The Rockaway Rocket is a premium-fare service costing $8 per ticket; a seat is reserved for every ticket holder.
+The Rockaway Rocket is a premium-fare service; a seat is reserved for every ticket holder.
 During mornings, the Rockaway Rocket runs directly from Pier 11 to Rockaway; during afternoons and evenings, the Rockaway Rocket runs from Rockaway to Pier 11.

-This is a new variation of the Rockaway Express route, which last ran in 2019.
+Originally costing $8 per ticket, the Rockaway Rocket is a new variation of the Rockaway Express route, which last ran in 2019.
 Due to intense crowding, a special express version of the Rockaway route, named the Rockaway Rocket, supplements the regular Rockaway ferry by providing direct service to the Rockaways with reserved guaranteed seating and a higher price.
+In 2024, the Rockaway Rocket began running to Long Island City North and Greenpoint instead of from Pier 11.
+Fares were also raised to $10.
+Fares were again raised to $12 in 2025.